toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 </div>
 ```

-The `{{link-to}}` helper takes an argument with the name of the route to link to, in this case: `contact`.
+In this case, we're telling the `{{link-to}}` helper the name of the route we want to link to: `contact`.
-When we look at our about page at [`http://localhost:4200/about`](http://localhost:4200/about), we now have a working link to our contact page.
+When we look at our about page at [`http://localhost:4200/about`](http://localhost:4200/about), we now have
+a working link to our contact page:

 ![super rentals about page screenshot](../../images/routes-and-templates/ember-super-rentals-about.png)

-Now, we'll add a link to our contact page so we can navigate back and forth between `about` and `contact`.
+Now, we'll add our corresponding link to the contact page so we can move back and forth between `about` and `contact`:

 ```app/templates/contact.hbs{+15,+16,+17}
 <div class="jumbo">